 Hello friends!
-I’ve gotten a lot of questions from family, friends, and strangers about our journey, so I decided to do a Frequently Asked Questions blog post!
+I’ve gotten a lot of questions from family, friends, and strangers about our journey, so I decided to do a travel FAQs blog post!
 I also asked my Facebook friends to ask some questions they had!
 Thank you to everyone for your questions that inspired this post!

 Where are you going next?
 We get this a lot, and don’t always have an answer!
 We had Texas through Florida planned out…then no plans!
 It is Dec 1st, and we still don’t know where we will be mid Jan!
 That’s what ads to the excitement I think!

 Do you feel “lost” not having a home?

 I thought I would be, but no. I’ve found a way to make each place feel like home, whether it be how I unpack, find places to blog, workout, or just relax.
 I go into each new place with an open mind, but make sure I make myself comfortable.
 Right now, we are visiting with my in-laws, and I found that I love blogging out on the patio.
 The weather has been so nice, it is in the shade, and I’m completely at peace out here (until the mosquitoes start bothering me!)